 Studio Gosse de Kort is a collaborative practice for time-based spatial concepts and installations.
 Through a cross-disciplinary approach involving architecture, performing arts, creative engineering and scientific knowledge, the relation between people, technology and space is being explored.
 Leading to experiential art works and inventive prototypes, which aim to heighten our perception and propose alternative scenarios for looking at reality.

 Studio Gosse de Kort started in 2008 as a rather individually based art practice and developed throughout the years towards a more collaborative way of working.
 In which the sharing of ideas and expertise became an intrinsic part of the studio practice.
 Based on the character of a project a multidisciplinary team is being formed to work on self formulated missions, to explore shared fascinations and to develop the necessary means or media for the projects.
-These collaborations often spark an intensive research and development of ideas, which can span different projects or lead to intermittent series.
+These collaborations often spark an intensive research and a more long term development of ideas, which can span different projects or lead to intermittent series.

 Recently the studio released the kinetic installation Ma, which has been designed as a research instrument to explore the relationship between architecture and choreography in collaboration with choreographer Amos ben Tal and programmer Rolf Meesters.

 Together with artist Nieke Koek a series of kinetic installations (Axis and Four Axes and a Frame) is being developed, which explores how (mechanical) movement can lead to an embodied experience through the use of kinesthetic empathy.